 HIV Medicine, Communicable Diseases, General Infectious Diseases, Outbreak Disease Management

-Professor LEO Yee Sin, an adult Infectious Disease specialist, is the Executive Director of the National Centre of Infectious Diseases.
+Professor LEO Yee Sin is the Executive Director of the National Centre for Infectious Diseases, Singapore.